Priyanka6054/Encryptix-Internship-Task_4/README.md

 This project involves predicting the amount of sales based on advertising expenditure.
 Using a dataset that includes advertising spending across TV, radio, and newspapers, a linear regression model is built to forecast future sales.
 This project aims to help businesses optimize their advertising strategies to maximize sales potential.

 ## Dataset Overview
-* The dataset used in this project is named Advertising.csv.
+* The dataset used in this project is https://www.kaggle.com/code/ashydv/sales-prediction-simple-linear-regression/input.
 It contains the following columns:
   - TV: Advertising spend on TV
   - Radio: Advertising spend on Radio
   - Newspaper: Advertising spend on Newspaper